Gerrit Jan Heijn: Death

-On 9 September 1987, he was kidnapped near his villa in Bloemendaal, Netherlands by Ferdi Elsas.
-Although Elsas murdered him only a few hours after the kidnapping, he pretended that Heijn was still alive for a long time and asked for ransom.
+On 9 September 1987, he was kidnapped near his villa in Bloemendaal, Netherlands by Ferdi Elsas (Arnhem, 6 September 1942 — Zutphen, 3 Augustus 2009).
+Although Elsas murdered Heijn within a few hours of his kidnapping, he pretended that Heijn was still alive for a long time and asked for ransom.
 He sent the Heijn family Gerrit Jan's glasses and severed little finger.
 Elsas was caught when he started spending banknotes of the ransom he received, of which the numbers had been recorded.

 He served a prison sentence and was freed in 2001.
 Elsas gave directions to Heijn's body, which was buried in the woods near Renkum.
 Gerrit Jan Heijn was cremated on 9 April 1988 in Driehuis.
 Elsas was hit by an excavator on 3 August 2009 while riding his bicycle near the town of Vorden, Gelderland and died in a hospital at Zutphen.

-Other

 The 2004 movie The Clearing is loosely based on Heijn's kidnapping and murder.